What is a self-assessment?

 Download the employee self-evaluation form

-Times are ever-changing.
-Evaluation is no longer a one-sided process performed solely by the HR or manager.
-The employees must self-evaluate their work and contribution to the overall business result.
+Times are changing.
+Evaluation is no longer a one-sided process performed solely by HR or a manager.
+Employees must self-evaluate their work and contribution to the overall business result.

 Self-evaluations allow people to express their introspective perspectives about their performance and career.

-When performing a self-assessment, the stress that accompanies the annual performance reviews minimizes, and the employees feel more confident.
-Facing your demons and writing down what you could have done differently is more digestible than relying on your manager's evaluation.
+Self-assessment minimizes the stress associated with annual performance reviews, and employees feel more confident.
+Facing one's demons and writing down what one could have done differently is more digestible than relying on one's manager's evaluation.